Israel

 Economic Recovery and Employment

-We are supporting interest-free loans to the many businesses throughout Israel struggling to survive.
-We are also helping Israelis struggling with physical and psychological injuries resulting from October 7 and the ensuing war to stay engaged in the workforce to prevent families from falling further into crisis.
+We are providing interest-free loans to help businesses across Israel struggling to survive.
+Additionally, we are supporting Israelis affected by physical and psychological injuries from October 7 and the ongoing war, helping them remain engaged in the workforce to prevent their families from falling further into crisis.

 Supporting Arab Israelis

-GRANTEES: 48ers, The Abraham Fund Initiatives, Achva Academic College, AJEEC and Tamar Partnership, AJEEC-NISPED, Ajyal Dreams and Fulfillment: Arab Youth Movement, Al Bayader, Al Bayader in partnership with “On Guard” Philanthropic Initiative, Amanina, Atid BaMidbar, Atidna Volunteer Situation Room, Bar-Ilan University, Ben Gurion University of the Negev, Bezalel Academy of Arts and Design, Braude College of Engineering, Karmiel, Citizen Headquarters, Citizens Build A Community, Coordinator for Collaboration in Nazareth and Arab Communities in the Northern Region, David Yellin Teachers College, Direct Support for Frontline Northern Communities, The Druze Yad Labanim Organization, The East Talpiot Community Center, Gisha, Givat Haviva International School, Hand in Hand, Hebrew University of Jerusalem, Injaz, The Jerusalem Institute for Policy Research, Kaye Academic College of Education, Kerem El - Druze Situation Room, Keshet: First Aid Units, Kibbutzim College of Education, School for Advanced Studies, Kinneret College on the Sea of Galilee, Lana: Disabilities in Bedouin Community, Mahapechet Hakeshev, Majdal Shams Immediate Response, Mosaica - Religion Society and State, National Committee for Heads of Arab Local Authorities (NCHALI), OR Movement, Oranim Academic College, Peres Academic Center, Regional Council of Unrecognized Villages of Negev, Rifman Institute, Social Venture Fund for Jewish Arab Equality and Shared Society in Israel, Sonduk El Yanabia, Sunflowers “Hamaniot,” Technion - Israel Institute of Technology, Tel Aviv University, Tzedek Center, Western Galilee College, Zefat Academic College.
+Grantees: 48ers, Abraham Initiatives, Achva Academic College, AJEEC-NISPED, Ajyal Dreams and Fulfillment: Arab Youth Movement, Akko Center for Arts and Technology (ACAT), Al Bayader, Amanina, Arab Society Nazareth Mental Health Coordination, Atid BaMidbar, Atidna Volunteer Situation Room, Bar-Ilan University, Ben Gurion University of the Negev, Bezalel Academy of Arts and Design, Braude College of Engineering, Karmiel, Citizen Headquarters, Citizens Build A Community, David Yellin Teachers College, Gisha, Givat Haviva International School, Hand in Hand, Injaz Center for Professional Arab Local Governance, Kaye Academic College of Education, Kerem El - Druze Situation Room, Keshet: First Aid Units, Kibbutz Nir Oz, Kibbutzim College of Education, School for Advanced Studies, Krembo Wings, Lana: Disabilities in Bedouin Community, Mahapechet Hakeshev, Mosaica, National Committee for Heads of Arab Local Authorities (NCHALI), Nazareth: Ajiyal-HaShomer Hatzair, OR Movement, Oranim Academic College, Peres Academic Center, Regional Council of Unrecognized Villages of Negev, Social Venture Fund, Social Venture Fund for Jewish Arab Equality and Shared Society in Israel, Sonduk El Yanabia, Technion - Israel Institute of Technology, Tel Aviv University, The Abraham Fund Initiatives, The East Talpiot Community Center, The Jerusalem Institute for Policy Research, Tzedek Centers, Western Galilee College, Yad Labanim Druze, Zefat Academic College.

 Learn more